Oussamaosman02/php-tuto-old/README.md

 // There are active users
 ```

-Also, we can use these ternary operator for conditional assignement.
+Also, we can use these ternary operator for conditional assignment.

 Example: